What does CO2-neutral mean?

 What are eFuels?

-eFuels (“electricity-based fuels”) are liquid synthetic fuels that are produced from hydrogen and carbon dioxide using green electricity.
-As only as much CO2 is released during their use as was previously removed from the atmosphere during their production, they are considered CO2-neutral during their manufacture.
+eFuels (‘electricity-based fuels’) are liquid synthetic fuels that are produced from hydrogen and carbon dioxide using green electricity.
+As only as much CO2 is released during their use as was previously removed from the atmosphere during their production, they are considered CO2-neutral in terms of production.
+To clarify: If fossil fuels were burnt instead of eFuels, additional CO2 emissions would be produced for the atmosphere, which is why synthetic fuels are now also referred to as ‘neutral in terms of new CO2 emissions’.
+Of course, CO2 emissions that may arise during transport and/or production must be included in the assessment of overall emissions.

 How are eFuels produced?

-As the chemical composition of eFuels is virtually the same as that of fossil fuels, they can be used without hesitation in theexisting infrastructure (tank farms, tank trucks, filling stations, tankers) and in the existing vehicle fleet as an admixture or in pure form.
+As the chemical composition of eFuels is virtually the same as that of fossil fuels, they can be used without hesitation in the existing infrastructure (tank farms, tank lorries, filling stations, tankers) and used in the existing vehicle fleet as an admixture or in pure form.
 This makes them an important option for reducing new CO2 emissions in the existing fleet.

 In contrast, electromobility requires a completely new infrastructure with high resource requirements and has a correspondingly high CO2 footprint.
 In addition, the construction of very heavy electric cars requires additional resources, which leads to a further increase in the CO2 footprint – keyword: CO2 rucksack.